-Students have the responsibility to provide information on any potentially dangerous situations to a staff member or through one of the anonymous tip lines provided by the school system (see the www.broward.k12.fl.us/siu/siunew/tipsemail.asp website).
+Students have the responsibility to provide information on any potentially dangerous situations to a staff member or through one of the anonymous tip lines provided by the school system (see the BrowardSchools.com website).

 It is important for students to know their rights and responsibilities, which include obeying teachers and all other school employees, obeying each individual rule as defined by the school, and obeying bus drivers.
 Students are expected to honor their responsibilities and behave in ways that respect the rights of all.
 Consequences for unacceptable behaviors are found in the Discipline Matrix - see Appendix A.